thinkmorestupidless/jep-visualiser/README.md

 It does this by scraping data from https://openjdk.java.net, transforming that data and using `TimelineJs` to build the timeline view.

+## How do I use it?

+Visiting the web root `/` it will default to showing you the JEPs included in JDK 17.
+There's a drop-down/combo-box for selecting other JDK versions.

+To see the JDK versions themselves (and when they were released) visit https://jep-visualiser.herokuapp.com/#jdks

+To customise the JEPs included in the timeline just add them as a comma-separated list in the url.
+For instance, to see all the JEPs that have impact on _Safety_ visit https://jep-visualiser.herokuapp.com/#193,266,338,371,383,385,393,389,396,403,412,414,416,417,419

 ## How do i run it myself?

 Easy, you just use the local run script: